-Despite many websites giving a long list of vitamins, minerals, omega-3 fats, amino acids and protein (yes I know they are basically the same thing but many popular sites don’t seem to) supposedly in avocado oil, and then giving reasons why all of these nutrients are responsible for its hair growth properties, the truth is actually much simpler and more powerful.
+Despite many websites giving a long list of vitamins, minerals, omega-3 fats and amino acids supposedly in avocado oil.
+And then giving reasons why all of these nutrients are responsible for its hair growth properties, the truth about using avocado oil on your hair is actually much simpler and more powerful.

-First a little cleanup of some of the avocado oil myths out there.
+First a little cleanup of some of the avocado oil hair growth myths out there.

-Finally, while it does contain some omega-3 alpha linolenic fatty acids, the amount is relatively small (a good fish oil or flaxseed oil is your best bet here).
+Finally, while it does contain some omega-3 alpha linolenic fatty acids, the amount is relatively small (taking a good fish oil or using flaxseed oil on your hair is your best bet here).
 Far more important, from a hair benefits point of view, is the extremely high content of monounsaturated fatty acids in avocado oil.

 The monounsaturated fatty acid content in avocado oil is even higher than extra virgin olive oil and is one of the main reasons it is so good for your hair.
 Many people’s hair is dry, damaged and weak from poor nutrition, heat styling, chemical treatments and environmental pollution.
 Monounsaturated fats, when applied directly in a hair mask, can moisturize, nourish and strengthen hair strands, improving the way they look and protecting them from damage.